Book2009/FE-NOC/README.md

   }
 }
 ```
 This function works on the direction that the robot goes during the round.
 First, if red sensor value is more than 600 and blue's is less than 600, it means that it found red line, so it has to turn right.
-If both of the sensors value is less than 600, it means that it found blue line and has to turn left.
+If both of the sensor's value is less than 600, it means that it found blue line and has to turn left.
 The robot stores this data and next time it sees a line after 1.8 seconds, it turns the same direction.

 ### `Steering servo`